 Victims of Crime

 Even though there are many reactions to crime, every person is unique and so everyone’s experience will be different.
 Some effects of crime may be felt immediately but others might take longer to notice.
-It’s important to get help and support to deal with these effects.
-This will assist your recovery.
-See Victims of Crime WA for useful information and links.
+It’s important to get support to deal with these effects so you can recover from what happened.
+For more information and useful links, you might like to see the WA Attorney-General’s website on Victims of Crime: LINK: http://www.victimsofcrime.wa.gov.au/

 Where it is practical and appropriate, you should be told about:

-- the progress of police investigations (although police may have to keep some things confidential);
+- the progress of police investigations (although the police may have to keep some things confidential);

 - any charges laid against the accused;